Childhood-onset growth hormone deficiency

 A child can be born with this defect (congenital) or acquire it later on in life (acquired).

-Congenital growth hormone deficiency , can be due to defects in some of the genes involved with the production or the action of growth hormone or due to abnormalities in the structure of the brain (for example, a small or absent pituitary gland).
-It can be also associated other abnormalities such as facial malformations or as part of a syndrome.
+Congenital growth hormone deficiency, can be due to defects in some of the genes involved with the production or the action of growth hormone or due to abnormalities in the structure of the brain (for example, a small or absent pituitary gland).
+It can also be associated with other abnormalities such as facial malformations or as part of a syndrome.
 Sometimes, the cause is not apparent, this is called idiopathic.

 A child, similarly to an adult, can also acquire growth hormone deficiency as a result of a brain tumour and its treatment, brain injury, infection or inflammation.
 See articles on hypopituitarism and adult-onset growth hormone deficiency for more information.